 Shields and Gadgetry

 Shields remain built simply as a BODY score.
-In most cases they’ll also have EV (since they can be used to strike) and a Recommended STR.
+In most cases they’ll also have APs of Enhance (EV) (since they can be used to strike) and a Recommended STR.
 More attributes may indicate a Gadget or Artefact rather than simple equipment.